aaronrdodd/dotfiles/README.md

 chezmoi init aaron-dodd --ssh
 ```

-On windows or WSL you might have to do the following:
+On windows or the Windows Subsystem for Linux (WSL) you might have to do the following:

 ```bash
 cd ~